 Use touch gestures to create fluidity.
 Make it easy to move through focusable items with minimum friction and as few gestures as possible.

 Take focus into consideration.
 Navigation on Apple TV isn’t always a single tap away.
-Because of the TV’s focus-based selection model, the user must move the remote’s focus to an interface element before interacting with it.
-Users may get frustrated if your navigation scheme requires too many gestures to achieve their goal.
+Because of the TV’s focus-based selection model, people must move the remote’s focus to an interface element before interacting with it.
+People may get frustrated if your navigation scheme requires too many gestures to achieve their goal.
 Follow guidelines in Focus and Selection.

 Don’t display a back button.
 People know that pressing Menu takes them back, so don’t waste space in your app with an extra control that duplicates this behavior.